Acceptance Through Books

 Those seven books became an inspiration to me, a constant source of motivation, a place to unfurl my rusty wings, and to hide from reality.
 I can proudly state that the Harry Potter series thought me more than any teacher could ever teach me...

 Albus Percival Wolfric Brian Dumbledore had become my mentor and the simplest of his words brought great changes in me.
 I learned from him mostly through his experiences and sometimes through his wise words.

-I learned about those things which were inevitable and I was made to realize the importance of not toying with time.
+I learned about those things which were inevitable and I was made to realise the importance of not toying with time.
 I would be a liar if I told you magical never existed because it does.
 J. K. Rowling proved that with the force of mind a beautiful memory could evade your darkness and fill your life with warmth.
 Likewise how the funniest thought could help you master your fears.
 I learned the importance of love and friendship.
 I was given a different perspective of somebody else's life and I lived it.
 I traveled a long journey from an abused child to the boy who lived.
 I believed and now my greatest strength is that I believe.

 Magic was always in my veins but alas!
 Ignorance got the better of me.
 For help, I always look through books and they never cease to surprise me.
 Reading was the best possible way to teach me that I could get away from aggravating situations.

 The only that that tore my heart was people dying, sometimes it made me stop reading because I knew that next page I read, I would never hear from them.
-It thought a fifteen-year-old, about how a war could shred families and tear hearts.
+It taught a fifteen-year-old, about how a war could shred families and tear hearts.
 I have grown to understand not to judge a person by what he is but who he is because the gentlest of hearts are broken beyond repair.
 I would hence conclude by quoting " The stories we love best do live in us forever so whether you come back by page or by the big screen.
 Hogwarts will always be there to welcome you home."